MadroneGoldman/SudokuSolver/README.md

 # SudokuSolver
-A Sudoku solving application using constraint propagation
+An application that solves Sudoku puzzles with a constraint propagation algorithm